ScottLogic/blog/_posts/2018-03-20-agile-monster-hunting.md

 title: Agile Monsters
 date: 2018-03-20 00:00:00 Z
 categories:
-- tclarke-scottlogic
 - Delivery
 author: tclarke-scottlogic
 layout: default_post
 summary: This Halloween, coming to a project near you...
 What horrors lurk on Agile projects when they go wrong?
 And how do we slay these beasts?
 ---

 I am a strong advocate of Agile development practices.
 I think they solve a lot of problems specific to the software development process, creating happier, more invested, more productive teams.